guneeshvats/SEC-10-K-FIilings-Analysis/README.md

 ## Project Description

-This project utilizes cutting-edge technologies to construct a Q&A chatbot that interfaces with SEC Edgar filings.
+This project utilizes cutting-edge technologies and modern research strategies to construct a Q&A chatbot that interfaces with SEC Edgar filings.
 By combining the capabilities of the Langchain Framework and Streamlit, we develop a robust tool that facilitates easy access to vital financial data and insights from SEC filings.
 The core of our application is the integration of a RAG pipeline, which utilizes Large Language Models (LLMs) to generate precise answers by retrieving relevant data from a vast corpus of documents.

 ## Technologies Used